KleoPetroff/javascript-design-patterns/README.md

 - describes a **bad** solution to a particular problem which resulted in a bad situation occuring
 - describes how to get out of that situation and how to go to a good solution

-Examples of anti-patterns in Javascript:
+Examples of anti-patterns in JavaScript:

 - polluting the global namespace by defining a large number of variables in the global context
 - passing strings instead of functions to either `setTimeout` or `setInterval` as it triggers the use of `eval()`